gpuweb/WSL/Spec/source/index.rst

 There are two important rules about uniformity:

 - If a statement or expression is well-typed in non-uniform control flow, it would also be considered well-typed in uniform control-flow
-- If an expression has a type which is uniformi and is a right-value type, it can also be treated as if it is non-uniform.
+- If an expression has a type which is uniform and is a right-value type, it can also be treated as if it is non-uniform.

 .. math::
     :nowrap: